Documentation

 content clone

-Downloads da.live sources into ./content/, initializes a git repository with a baseline commit, writes a .da-config.json (org, repo, root path) inside content/, and records initial sync state.
+Downloads da.live sources into ./content/, initializes a git repository with a baseline commit, writes a .da-config.json (org, site, root path) inside content/, and records initial sync state.

 Options: